 - you need to be aware of the issues, and

-- why we are running workshops on it in February 2016 in all the major centres.
+- why we are running full-day Cyber Crime and Security Law Workshops on it in all the major centres.

 The details of when they are, what they cost and how to book are on our website.
 Book now to ensure your place.